MuffinMario/Teeworlds-Conquest/readme.md

 Custom commands/tunes
 ------
-There are currently 3 custom tunes and 0 custom commands.
+There are currently 3 custom tunes and 1 custom commands.
+The commands contain:
+- sv_respawn_delay_cq (default 2)
+	-The time it takes until a tee can respawn.

 The tunes contain:
 - capture_default_radius (default 250.0)
 	- The radius of the default capture point entities.